-1120 SW 5th Avenue, Suite 1000, Portland, OR 97204
+1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 Portland Harbor has a long history of shipping, industrial, and commercial activity because of its key location on the Willamette River.
 This area of the river also has historical, natural and cultural resource significance.
-A joint 1997 EPA-DEQ study showed that the river sediments in Portland Harbor are contaminated with DDT and other pesticides, polychlorinated biphenyls (PCBs), and petroleum.
-Based on this information, EPA designated Portland Harbor as a Superfund Site.

-This is an unusually complicated Superfund site, one of the most complex in the entire EPA Superfund program.
+This is an unusually complicated Superfund site, one of the most complex in the EPA Superfund program.
 The site:

 City of Portland Comments on EPA Proposed Plan for Portland Harbor

 How the City of Portland is involved in the Portland Harbor Superfund investigation

 How to learn more about the Portland Harbor Superfund site